krazziekay/testRepo/README.md

-Content with added random characterVDGMSEGPGQN
+Content with added random characterVDGMSEGPGQNI